 Itinerary A: 6d-5n Tuesday to Sunday

-Sea Star Journey A itinerary: Upon arrival at San Cristobal Airport, travelers pass through an airport inspection point to insure that no foreign plants or animals are introduced to the islands, as well as to pay the park entrance fee of $100 (unless it has been prepaid).
-A guide will meet you, help you collect your luggage, and escort you on a short bus ride to the harbor.
+Upon arrival at San Cristobal airport, visitors must go through an inspection in order to verify that no foreign plants or animals are being introduced to the islands.
+An entrance fee of $100 (unless it has been prepaid) must be paid to the Galapagos National Park in order to conserve the islands.
+A representative of our M/Y Galápagos Se Star Journey, will meet you right outside an, help collect your luggage, and escort your bus ride to the harbor.

 DAY 2 – WEDNESDAY